TriValleyCoderDojo/beginner-web/session1/README.md

 ## Using Paragraphs

-Here you can see that I separated my paragraphs using new lines (on the right) but the rendered html (on the left) didn't get separated into paragraphs.
-This is because I did not use HTML to add  paragraph (`<p>` tags) to my story.
+Here you can see that we separated my paragraphs by using new lines (on the right) but the rendered html (on the left) didn't get separated into paragraphs.
+This is because HTML does not recognize the new lines as paragraph separators.
+In fact, HTML treats spaces, tabs and new lines as just a single character.
+In order to create paragraphs in HTML we need to use paragraph (`<p>`) tags.

 Add the `<p>` around the paragraphs: